kubecost/docs/install-and-configure/advanced-configuration/gpu.md

 - The value of one of these labels must contain the string `dcgm-exporter`.

-* DCGM-Exporter needs to be running on all clusters running GPU nodes in order to see GPU metrics in Kubecost.

-* Kubecost must be measuring some amount of GPU usage before it will show GPU Efficiency features.
+**In order for Kubecost to provide gpuUsageAverage, gpuRequestAverage and gpuCostIdle, the DCGM exporter must be running locally on the cluster with GPU nodes.**

 ## Install DCGM Exporter